SumoLogic/sumologic-documentation/docs/cloud-soar/incidents-triage.md

 <img src={useBaseUrl('img/cloud-soar/image135.png')} alt="Cloud Soar Dashboard Carousel" width="500"/>

 Most widgets inside of the Cloud SOAR dashboard are drillable.
-To drill down into a specific statistic, click on either an Incident ID or a section of a pie chart to limit the information shown to the areas of concern.
+To drill down into a specific statistic, click on either an incident ID or a section of a pie chart to limit the information shown to the areas of concern.

 :::note
 Make sure to allow popups from the Cloud SOAR site to drill into dashboard statistics.